Adjunct Faculty

 Research Interests

-Dr. Kalas images planetary systems around other stars using the Hubble Space Telescope, Keck Observatory, and other major astronomical observatories.
-His research led to the discovery of Fomalhaut b, the first extrasolar planet seen in optical light orbiting another star.
-Other accomplishments include the discoveries of dusty asteroid and comet belts surrounding a half dozen nearby stars.
+Dr. Kalas images planetary systems around other stars using the Hubble Space Telescope, the James Webb Space Telescope, ALMA, Keck, Gemini, and many other major astronomical observatories.
+See his detailed website for additional information.
+His research led to the discoveries of dusty debris disks around nearby stars as well as Fomalhaut b1 and b2.
 He is a science team member on several major projects, such as the Gemini Planet Imager, which is the next pioneering step in imaging planetary systems.

 Biography